Local development framework: Development plan documents

-These include the Core Strategy Document and the Local Plan.
+These include the core strategy document and the local plan.
+The Town and Country Planning (Local Development) (England) Regulations 2004 (SI 2004/2204) lays out details they must comply with.
+It is a statutory instrument that sets out the specific local development documents which local planning authorities in England are required to prepare and how that should be done.
+Essentially, the Act gives detail to the British Government's revisions to the planning system by means of the Planning and Compulsory Purchase Act 2004.
+It came into force on 28 September 2004.

 Statement of community involvement

 The SCI should explain to the public how they will be involved in the preparation of the framework.
 They should set out the standards to be met by the authority in terms of community involvement, building upon the minimum requirements set out in the Regulations and PPS 12.
 Prior to the statement being adopted, local authorities must ensure that any plan preparation work meets these minimum requirements.

 A key outcome of the SCI will be to encourage 'front loading' meaning that consultation with the public begins at the earliest stages of each document's development so that communities are given the fullest opportunity to participate in plan making and to make a difference.

 Annual monitoring report

-The Annual Monitoring Report is submitted to Government by a local planning authority at the end of December each year to assess the progress and the effectiveness of a Local Development Framework, specifically:
+The Annual Monitoring Report is submitted to government by a local planning authority at the end of December each year to assess the progress and the effectiveness of a Local Development Framework, specifically: